kredati/cin3010s20/syllabus.0.1.md

 * Edward A. Shanken, "In Forming _Software_: Software, Structuralism, Dematerialization," in _Mainframe Experimentalism_
 * William Kaizen, "Computer Participator: Situating Nam June Paik's Work in Computing," in _Mainframe Experimentalism_
 * David Joselit, _Feedback: Television Against Democracy_
+* Gene Youngblood, the balance of _Expanded Cinema_

 #### No class the week of Jan.
 17: Reading week.